 Tables with multi-level headers have multiple header cells associated per data cell: For tables that are so complex that header cells can’t be associated in a strictly horizontal or vertical way, use

-headersattributes to explicitly associate header and data cells.
+headersattributes to associate header and data cells explicitly.

 Caption & Summary: A caption identifies the overall topic of a table and is useful in most situations.
 A summary provides orientation or navigation hints in complex tables.